Stephen Sondheim: Sweeney Todd

 Sweeney Todd: The Demon Barber of Fleet Street (1979), with a score by Sondheim and a book by Hugh Wheeler, is based on Christopher Bond's 1973 stage play derived from the Victorian original.
-The original production starred Angela Lansbury, Len Cariou, Victor Garber, and Edmund Lyndeck.
-Popular songs from the musical include "The Ballad of Sweeney Todd", "The Worst Pies in London", "Pretty Women", "A Little Priest", "Not While I'm Around", "By the Sea", and "Johanna".
-The production earned 9 Tony Award nominations and won 8 awards, including Best Musical, Best Original Score, Best Actress, and Best Actor.
-Richard Eder of The New York Times wrote: "Mr. Sondheim's lyrics can be endlessly inventive.
+It follows a barber with too many customers and a restaurateur without enough meat, who find a common solution to their problem.
+Popular songs from it include "The Ballad of Sweeney Todd", "The Worst Pies in London", "Pretty Women", "A Little Priest", "Not While I'm Around", "By the Sea", and "Johanna".
+Richard Eder wrote: "Mr. Sondheim's lyrics can be endlessly inventive.
 There is a hugely amusing recitation of the attributes given by the different professions—priest, lawyer, and so on—to the pies they contribute to.
-At other times the lyrics have a black, piercing poetry to them."
+At other times the lyrics have a black, piercing poetry to them.
+His score is extraordinary.
+From the pounding 'Sweeney Todd Ballad,' to a lovely discovery theme given to Todd's young friend, Anthony, in various appearances, to the most beautiful 'Green Finch and Linnet Bird' sung by Joanna, Todd's daughter, and through many others, Mr. Sondheim gives us all manner of musical strength."
+T. E. Kalem called it "one giant step for vegetarianism".

-Lansbury's performance was captured alongside George Hearn in the Los Angeles production, which was filmed and shown on PBS as part of Masterpiece Theatre.
+It was nominated for nine Tony Awards and won eight, including Best Original Score, Best Actress, Best Actor, and Best Musical.
+The original production starred Angela Lansbury and Len Cariou and featured Victor Garber, Edmund Lyndeck, and Ken Jennings.
+Lansbury performed alongside George Hearn in the Los Angeles production, which was filmed and shown on PBS as part of Masterpiece Theatre.
 It later earned five Primetime Emmy Award nominations.
 It has been revived on Broadway in 1989, 2005, and 2023.
 The 2023 production starred Josh Groban, Annaleigh Ashford, Jordan Fisher, and Gaten Matarazzo.
-A film adaptation was made in 2007 directed by Tim Burton and starring Johnny Depp, Helena Bonham Carter, and Alan Rickman.
+Tim Burton's film adaptation starred Johnny Depp, Helena Bonham Carter, and Alan Rickman.